PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-01-03 5:15PM CST - Another minor bugfix to NaughtyAmerica, this time to Actor metadata
 - 2019-01-03 4:30PM CST - Another minor bugfix to NaughtyAmerica search
 - 2019-01-03 2:30PM CST - Minor bugfixes to NaughtyAmerica search, several XEmpire sites posters
 - 2019-01-02 4:00PM CST - Updated NaughtyAmerica metadata so the subsite is added as the tagline and a collection, and changed to the more interesting title instead of the one used in Search Results.
 In the process, I also put the Babes apostrophe-handling workaround in a more elegant place (in PAsearchSites.getSearchSettings instead of __init__)